pablomesenn/Caso-2-Diseno-de-Software/README.md

     - Uses Flexbox and CSS Grid in React and MediaQuery in Flutter to ensure responsiveness.
     - Material Design for Android (since Flutter natively supports Material) and Web.
 Apple HIG for iOS.
 5. Service-Oriented Architecture Elements:
-  - `ClientProxy` acts as service gateway for component communication with backend
   - `DataTransformer` provides data transformation services across the application
   - `StateManager` offers centralized state management services to components
   - `EventBus` serves as a message broker between decoupled components